boxdyn/conlang/readme.md

 ## Short Goals:
 - [x] `for` loops and `while` loops can be used on the trailing side of an assignment
 - [x] Tree-walk interpreter for prototyping and debugging
-- [ ] Data structures and sum-type enums
+- [x] Data structures and sum-type enums
 - [ ] Expression type-checker
+- [ ] Pattern destructuring, to take advantage of sum-type enums
+- [ ] Three-address bytecode VM for standard library development
 - [ ] Trait/Interface system
-- [ ] Three-address bytecode VM for standard library development

 ## Long Goals:
 - [ ] Minimize the number of kinds of statements